tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 [Note](http://opentsdb.net/docs/build/html/user_guide/writing.html):
     The Telnet method of writing is discouraged as it doesn't provide a way of determining which data points failed to write due to formatting or storage errors.
 Instead use the HTTP API.

+### Query Limits

+It appears that there is a limit to the number of metrics that can possible be queried at any point in time.
+A number of workarounds were made for this use case.
+The case of the treemaps, we had to limit the number of metrics per query, and then concatenate the data returned.

 # Linux Commands Used